-Anything I cannot say? - a.
-Mediator will distinguish clearly between what mediator can say and cannot say on behalf of caucusing party to the other party. - b.
-The mediator can frame hypothetical questions to other side, e.g. "What if..."; "Have you considered..."; "Would it be possible to..."; "If we could persuade the other side..."
+- a.
+Mediator will distinguish clearly between what mediator can say and cannot say on behalf of caucusing party to the other party. - in in the second second second The mediator can frame hypothetical questions to other b. side, e.g. "What if..."; "Have you considered ..."; "Would it be possible to ... "; "If we could persuade the other side ... "